Which methodological standard for carbon accounting should your company choose?

 ➡️ Bilan carbone®

-What is the difference between carbon accounting standards?
+What differentiates carbon accounting standards?

-Differences in carbon accounting.
+The differences in carbon accounting.

 • the carbon footprint of visitor or customer travel is not taken into account in the GHG Protocol,

-Differences in expected carbon accounting data.
+Differences in expected carbon accounting-related data.

 Sources